 It took almost six months for Joban Panag to reach his goal of making it to the BC Provincial Heritage Fair.

-He shudders to think that the Indian passengers of the Komagata Maru were trapped aboard the ill-fated vessel for nearly six months in 1914.
+He shudders to think how long the Indian passengers of the Komagata Maru were trapped aboard the ill-fated vessel in 1914.
 There were 376 people who made that voyage with the dream of becoming Canadian.
 They came agonizingly close to the promised land but were not allowed to dock at Vancouver.
 Panag admires Sikh leader Gurdit Singh for challenging Canada’s discriminatory immigration laws back then.
 He also takes his Canadian freedoms less for granted now.

 The Grade 5 Mission Hill Elementary student interviewed Singh’s great-great-granddaughter, Nimrat Randhawa.